mhamzahsiddiqui/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe app in Android
+Tic Tac Toe app in Android.
 Will update the single player version soon!!